Humanitarian Awards Dinner

 Mark and Louise Holden meet frustrations and turn them into opportunities.
 Louise and Mark, who is general counsel for Koch Industries, have long been interested in prison reform and in second chances, particularly with young African American males.
 They encourage them to take a path out of poverty, build confidence and become a positive force in the world.
 They meet the challenge of changing lives head on, including the challenge that faced Julie Dombo when she became a quadruple amputee following a shooting during a robbery.
 After she was unable to get her insurance company to pay for myoelectric hands, the Holdens purchased them for her as a gift.
 As Leadership through Faith Award winners, the Holdens embody civic leadership and working with others with kindness, respect and goodwill.

 The 65th Annual Humanitarian Awards will be presented Thursday, August 17.
-Please contact our office if you would like to help honor these incredible people and organizations.
+If you would like to make reservations online through eventbrite please follow this link.